CELPIP Writing Sample Questions With Answers

 - I am writing to apologize for [issue].

-- Overall, I would choose [Option A or Option B] because [reason].
+- I support [Option A or Option B] because it is [reason 1] and [reason 2].

-- For the second question, I would prefer [Option A or Option B] because [reason].
+- I prefer [Option A or Option B] since it will [benefit] and [benefit].

-- In my opinion, the best choice is [Option A or Option B] because [reason].
+- While the other option has benefits, I would still choose [Option A or Option B] because [reason].

 - Could you please [action]?